pandoraboxchain/pyrrha-consensus/docs/pandora/Pandora.md

 ---
 ### whitelistWorkerOwner(address)
 >
->### Public and externalAdds address to the whitelist of owners allowed to create WorkerNodes contracts
+>### Public and externalAdds address to the whitelist of owners allowed to create WorkerNodes contracts
 >
 > Can be called only by the owner of Pandora contract